craftcms/docs/docs/commerce/3.x/upgrading.md

 ## Edit Order page

 Plugins and modules that modify the Edit Order page are likely to break with this update as the page is now a [Vue.js](https://vuejs.org/) application.
-The same Twig template hooksx are still available, but inserting into the part of the DOM controlled by Vue.js will not work.
+The same Twig template hooks are still available, but inserting into the part of the DOM controlled by Vue.js will not work.

 ## Data tables

-All data tables througout the control panel use the new Craft 3.4 Vue.js-based data table, so any extensions of those old HTML tables are likely to break.
+All data tables throughout the control panel use the new Craft 3.4 Vue.js-based data table, so any extensions of those old HTML tables are likely to break.

 ## Permissions